bduan004/monte-hall-problem/README.md

 Is switching your choice statistically the best option?

 Hypothesis:
-Before testing, I predict that if the contestant switches doors, the likelyhood of guessing the correct door will be the same as not switching.
+Before testing, I predict that if the contestant switches doors, the likelyhood of guessing the correct door will be greater than not switching.

 Testing the Hypothesis:
 I have coded a simulation of the Monty hall problem using vectors and random number generators to simulate the doors and which one has the car behind it.
-The code allows the user to enter how many trials they would like to simulate so I will be performing 10 sets of 100 simulations for each door and analyzing the results.
+The code allows the user to enter how many trials they would like to simulate so I will be performing 10 sets of 10000 simulations for each door and analyzing the results.
+With 100000 trials for each situation, I hoped to get as close to the true probability as possible.

 Trial 1:
-After Changing: no. right = 62, no wrong = 38
+After Changing: Percent right = 66.98, Percent wrong = 33.02
-Without Changing: no. right = 25, no wrong = 75
+Without Changing: no. right = 33.67, no wrong = 66.33

 Trial 2:
-After Changing:  no. right = 60, no wrong = 40
+After Changing:  Percent right = 67.20, Percent wrong = 32.80
-Without Changing:  no. right = 37, no wrong = 63
+Without Changing:  no. right = 33.59, no wrong = 66.41

 Trial 3:
-After Changing: no. right = 77, no wrong = 23
+After Changing: Percent right = 67.02, Percent wrong = 32.98
-Without Changing:  no. right = 33, no wrong = 67
+Without Changing:  Percent right = 33.54, Percent wrong = 66.46

 Trial 4:
-After Changing: no. right = 64, no wrong = 36
+After Changing: Percent right = 66.85, Percent wrong = 33.15
-Without Changing: no. right = 40, no wrong = 60
+Without Changing: Percent right = 33.83, Percent wrong = 66.17

 Trial 5:
+After Changing: Percent right = 66.26, Percent wrong = 32.74
+Without Changing: Percent right = 33.62, Percent wrong = 66.38

+Trial 6:
+After Changing: Percent right = 67.78, Percent wrong = 32.22
+Without Changing: Percent right = 33.74, Percent wrong = 66.26

+Trial 7:
+After Changing: Percent right = 66.52, Percent wrong = 33.48
+Without Changing: Percent right = 32.91, Percent wrong = 67.09

+Trial 8:
+After Changing: Percent right = 66.31, Percent wrong = 33.69
+Without Changing: Percent right = 33.36, Percent wrong = 66.64

+Trial 9:
-After Changing: no. right = 62, no wrong = 38
+After Changing: Percent right = 66.50, Percent wrong = 33.50
-Without Changing: no. right = 37, no wrong = 63
+Without Changing: Percent right = 34.25, Percent wrong = 65.75

-Trial 5:
+Trial 10:
-After Changing: no. right = 75, no wrong = 25
+After Changing: Percent right = 67.09, Percent wrong = 32.91
-Without Changing: no. right = 40, no wrong = 60
+Without Changing: Percent right = 33.32, Percent wrong = 66.68

+Results
+*Correct after changing:
+mean:66.851
+Min:66.26
+Max:67.78
+Standard Deviation: 0.443

+*Correct without changing:
+mean: 33.583
+Min: 32.22
+Max:34.25
+Standard Deviation: 0.334

+Conclusions
+After analyzing the results of the tests, we can say consisively that if the player changes doors, then they will have a higher chance of getting the door than if they didn't change.